 "I think part of it was we just didn't have the poise necessary late in the game to finish it off," Hoffman said.
-"We took some rushed shots - not necessarily bad ones, but we just didn't understand at that time of the game and the score at that point what we needed to do."

 The game started out very competitively.
 Greencastle took an early lead with junior Joel Zola scoring 11 points in the first quarter, and the Blue Devils led 18-15 after the first eight minutes.
 But Waynesboro came out fighting in the second quarter.
 Two quick baskets by Connor Fetterhoff gave Waynesboro its first lead of the game.